blorente/decorat/wiki/outlines/Belcroft.md

 - **Scene:** At the man's house.
 Is this Faustus?
   - **External**
     - **What Happens:** Erika arrives at the house, and finds the door open and two people fighting inside.
 Rien and a thug.
 Erika dispatches the thug, and almost goes to Rien as well.
 Rien and Erika have a conversation, which is cut short by the Arbites sirens approaching.
     - **The Consequence:** Rien alerts Erika, and they hide while the arbites register the house.
 When the danger is gone, Erika tries to dispatch Rien.
-Rien tries to argue with her that she has a better shot at finding the culprit with him.
+Rien tries to argue with her that she has a better shot at finding the culprit with him, and shows her a token of Costanza's to prove it (that he got from the house of the man).
+She takes the token, but refuses to partner up, not trusting the boy, and insists they go their separate ways.
     - **Subplots:**
   - **Internal**
     - **Why it matters:** Erika crosses a line, inadvertently helping Rien.
     - **The realization:** Erika realizes that she is outside of the normal regulations now.
-  - **Setup for next scene:** They head for a drink.
+  - **Setup for next scene:** She is headed to Costanza's

 #### 1st Plot Point

-- **Scene:** At the bar.
+- **Scene:** She mucks up
   - **External**
-    - **What Happens:**
+    - **What Happens:** Erika tries to force people in a bar to give her information, trying to intimidate them and pull rank.
+The barman seems to follow suit, but is actually giving her false information, directing her to a trap.
-    - **The Consequence:**
+    - **The Consequence:** She doesn't realize it, but she's headed to a trap.
-    - **Subplots:**
+    - **Subplots:** Rien goes to the bar a few moments after she leaves, and has asked Costanza where the iron lady went.
+He figures it's a trap, and she might need help.
   - **Internal**
-    - **Why it matters:** This is the dialogue scene where Rien makes Erika face the fact that she is now an undergrounder, and she'll have to operate in the shadows.
-In addition, she'll have to trust him.
+    - **Why it matters:** This is the setup for Erika's realization that she's out of her depth, and doesn't know how to navigate the streets of the lower hive.
+The goal is to show to the audience that it's a trap, but not let her see it.
-    - **The realization:** Erika realizes she is locked into pursuing this investigation with that street rat, and that she will have to lean on him?
-Or maybe she'll have to investigate the underhive.
+    - **The realization:** This scene is almost purely setup.
   - **Setup for next scene:**

 #### 1st Pinch Point

 ### Act 2.1: Reacting

 Erika is afraid for the Family's honor, and actively seeks out his father's cause of madness.